TengMichael/battery-charging-data-of-on-road-electric-vehicles/README.md

 `The codes for capacity extraction and visualization have been uploaded.`

+# battery pack information update
+The vehicles are BAIC EU500, equipped with CATL NCM batteries.
+The nominal capacity is 145Ah, and there are 90 battery cells connected in series and 32 temperature sensors inside the pack.

 If you use this data set to do other researches, you need to cite this paper.

 The Supplementary materials of the paper: